letsencrypt/acme-spec/draft-barnes-acme.md

 The record provisioned to the DNS is the "signature" value from the JWS, i.e., the base64-encoded signature value.
-The client constructs the validation domain name by appending the label "_acme-challenge" to the domain name being validated, then provisions a TXT record with the signature value under that name.
+The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name being validated, then provisions a TXT record with the signature value under that name.
 For example, if the domain name being validated is "example.com", then the client would provision the following DNS record: